A map of the project can be found here.

 CapX2020 has also provided a draft of the route: Route draft map

 The Big Stone South to Brookings line was approved by MISO in December 2011, and the developers filed for a facility permit in January 2007 for Big Stone to Gary.
 An additional filing for a permit was made in June 2013 for the remaining portion of the line from Gary to Brookings.
 The developers note that the targeted in-service date for the line is 2017, with construction likely to begin in 2015.

-Otter Tail has acquired most of the land easements required to build the original certified route, but is still awaiting recertification.
+Otter Tail has acquired most of the land easements required to build the original certified route, but is still awaiting certification.
 Xcel Energy will be primarily responsible for construction of the line itself.

 The South Dakota Public Utilities Commission (SD PUC) requires that projects receive a facility permit before construction can begin.
 Developers submit a request to the SD PUC, which will be reviewed by the commission within 12 months of the application date.
 Applications allow for the Public Utilities Commission to review and approve the construction, location, and the operations of the proposed facilities.
 Applications that are not approved or rejected within the 12 month period receive automatic approval.

 In South Dakota, approval from state agencies preempts any local permitting, and the developers must receive approval from the Department of Transportation and state historical societies.
 The average length of the application process for projects--from the submission of permit application to approval--lasts about six to 12 months, although the process can run longer if local permits are still required after state approval.

 Approval was granted to Otter Tail Power Company for a portion of the line that will run from the new substation at Big Stone to an area near Gary, S.D. in 2007.
 This initial track is about half of the overall Big Stone South-Brookings line, running about 30 miles in length.
 Because of South Dakota law, construction projects that do not start within four years of certification must reapply for the facility permit.